Moded Types for Grassroots Logic Programs, by AI, for AI (Full Version): Logic Programs

 \subsection{Syntax}

 We employ the standard LP notions of variables, constants, terms, clauses, procedures, and programs.

-\begin{definition}[Logic Programs Syntax] We employ standard LP notions.
-Let $\calV$ denote the set of \temph{variables} (identifiers beginning with uppercase).
+\begin{definition}[Logic Programs Syntax] Let $\calV$ denote the set of \temph{variables} (identifiers beginning with uppercase).
 A \temph{term} is a variable, a constant (numbers, strings, or the empty list \verb|[]|), or a compound term $f(T_1,\ldots,T_n)$ with functor $f$ and subterms $T_i$.
 Let $\calT$ denote the set of all terms.
 We use standard list notation: \verb=[X|Xs]= for a list cell, \verb|[X1,...,Xn]| for finite lists.
 A term is \temph{ground} if it contains no variables.

-A \temph{unit goal} is a compound term or a string, also commonly referred to as an \temph{atom}.
+A \temph{unit goal} is a compound term or a string, also called an \temph{atom}.
 A \temph{goal} is a multiset of unit goals; the empty goal is written \verb|true|.
 A \temph{clause} $A$~\verb|:-|~$B$ has head $A$ (a unit goal) and body $B$ (a goal); a \temph{unit clause} has empty body.
 A \temph{logic program} is a finite set of clauses; clauses for the same predicate form a \temph{procedure}.
 Let $\calG(P)$ denote the set of goals over program $P$. \end{definition}